goupaz/website_old/community/index.md

 ---
-title: Community
+title: Komandamiz
-overview: Information on the various ways to participate and interact with the Istio community.
+overview: Information on the various ways to participate and interact with the GOUPAZ community.
 layout: community
 type: markdown
 ---
 {% include home.html %}

-# Our community
+# Komandamiz

 Istio is an open source project with an active community that supports its use and on-going development.
 We'd love for you to join us and get involved!